About Us

 • Wooden toys are made all through the year by a group of dedicated members.

-• In November toys to the value of $15,000 to $20,000 are distributed to the Salvation Army and AngliCare Rosebud for distribution to underprivileged children for Christmas.
+• In November each year, the wooden toys are distributed to local charities for distribution to underprivileged children for Christmas.

 • The club also runs a community program supplying wooden toys to local kinder gardens.

-• Recently the Shire asked the club to provide the skilled labour in restoring a heritage shed at Police Point on Point Nepean
+• The Mornington Shire asked the club to provide skilled labour on restoration projects including a heritage shed at Police Point on Point Nepean.

-• Sessions are available covering wood carving, wood turning, general woodwork, segmented turning toy making and furniture making.
+• Sessions are available covering wood carving, general woodworking, wood turning, segmented turning, toy making and furniture making.

 Running the Club

-Like most not for profit clubs & organisations the club committee is mindful of the importance of the cost of membership, therefore the club fees has been structured to incorporate the cost of running the club and keeping it affordable for anyone to become a member.
+Like most Not for Profit clubs & organisations, the club committee is mindful of the importance of the cost of membership, therefore the club fees have been structured to incorporate the cost of running the club and keeping it affordable for anyone to become a member.

 Members enjoy working with like-minded men and women, to achieve a finished item that would not have been possible without the working knowledge and equipment of the club.